MatthewSuntup/connect-four/README.md

-# comp3608
+# Connect Four Bot
-Assignment 1 for COMP3608: Introduction to Artificial Intellegence (Adv.)
-2020 Semester 1.
-This repository is private and closed source in the interest of university academic honesty policies.
+This code was developed for a University of Sydney assignment in the Advanced Introduction to Artificial Intelligence course (2020 Semester 1).
+It is now being updated with clearer organisation and documentation for an unfamiliar reader.

-(I didn't end up using this repository for the second assignment.)
+Two versions of an automated Connect Four player were produced, based on two sets of requirements for the assignment.
+One version followed stricter requirements and provided the user with more options, while the second was streamlined to compete in a tournament against other bots.